Shagshag/prestashop-documentation/Mail.md

 * Visibility: **protected**
 * This method is **static**.
 * This method is defined by [MailCore](MailCore)
-* This method is defined in override\classes\Mail.php line 481
+* This method is defined in [override/classes/Mail.php line 481](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/override/classes/Mail.php#481)

 #### Arguments